Mehran Karimi Nasseri: The Terminal

 Nasseri was reportedly the inspiration behind the character Viktor Navorski, played by Tom Hanks, from Steven Spielberg's 2004 film The Terminal.
 However, neither the film's publicity materials, nor the DVD "special features" nor the film's website mentions Nasseri's situation as an inspiration for the film.
 Despite this, in September 2003, The New York Times noted that Spielberg had bought the rights to Nasseri's life story as the basis for The Terminal.
 The Guardian indicated that Spielberg's DreamWorks production company paid US$250,000 to Nasseri for rights to his story and reported that, as of 2004, he carried a poster advertising Spielberg's film draping his suitcase next to his bench.
 Nasseri was reportedly excited about The Terminal, but it was unlikely that he would ever have had a chance to see it in cinemas.

 Death

-Nasseri died of a heart attack on 12 November 2022, at Charles de Gaulle Airport.
-An airport spokesperson said that Nasseri was homeless and had returned to live in a public area in the airport in September 2022.
+On 12 November 2022, Nasseri died of a heart attack at Terminal 2F of Charles de Gaulle Airport.
+Local police and a medical team attempted resuscitation but were unsuccessful, and Nasseri was pronounced dead at the scene.

+He was interred on 8 December 2023 in Cimetière communal de Mauregard (the communal cemetery of Mauregard) in France.